ArcanaMod/Arcana/README.md

 ## Playing with Arcana
 Arcana is still in a very rough state.
 Although the mod is open-source, it is not ready for playing in survival mode, and has a number of bugs and unfinished content.

-The mod currently doesn't run outside of dev, due to a broken mixin dependency.
-(Should be fixed for artists and such before open-sourcing hhhhhh.)

 ## Contributing to Arcana
 Simply clone the git repo and open `build.gradle` with your IDE of your choice.
 Run `genIntellijRuns` or `genEclipseRuns` (or VS Code runs for the 1 person who uses that), and restart your IDE to get run configs.
 (Eclipse users may also need to edit their run configs; check the forge docs.)